Mental Health Advocates & Founders

 ReThrive Designs is an original recycled guitar string jewelry company started by Glen Roseman.
 In March 2009, there was a moment of pure inspiration for Glen.
 Having never seen this concept before, he shared his idea with Joyce and within a few months the ReThrive Guitar String Jewelry company was born.
-Only then, they had named it Strung Up Jewelry.
 With time and the development of their brand and story, the name ReThrive became more appropriate.
 ReThrive has a unique mission and they share their story with you in hopes of inspiring you as well as raising awareness for the often overlooked & touchy subject of mental health illnesses.

 Glen and Joyce met in the spring of 1988.
 It was pretty much love at first sight.
 Glen was witty and had a quirky sense of humor.
 They both recall their first conversation where their dreams and hopes seemed to mesh perfectly.
 Glen, four years older than Joyce, had completed his BA in music education.
 Joyce was just finishing, so plans for a life in music seemed like the perfect occupational choice.
 In December 1988, they were married and this began the life they both probably never imagined living.
 Since Glen and Joyce shared a church background and music degrees, the logical choice for employment seemed to be as Ministers of Music.
 Little did they know this road would be challenging and filled with a lot of discrimination.

-Their losses had been great.
-Not just financial losses, but the greatest of these were friends and family members.
-Many stayed on the fringes watching their family struggle from a distance.
-They weren't friends or allies really, for they often had advice that did nothing but hurt and destroy the hopes they still clung to.
-In all, they slowly began to learn to close the door to people who did not embrace mental illness and cut their losses.
-There was great freedom but it did not come easily or painlessly.
 One spring day in March 2009, while teaching guitar lessons, Glen had the brilliant moment of inspiration to repurpose his guitar strings into beautiful jewelry.
 At first, Joyce was not convinced, but with some gentle persuasion, she obliged and the company was born.
 She recalls being reluctant because it seems like yet another pipe dream idea that was doomed for failure.
-But with a few months of gentle persuasion, she set to work creating and their jewelry company took wings.
+But with a few months of trial and error, she set to work creating and their jewelry company took wings.

 But, there was more to them than just building a brand and creating cool guitar string jewelry.
 Glen and Joyce had spent their lives carefully navigating mental illness.
 They understood personally the devastating results of stigma, stereotyping and discrimination.
 They understood what it felt like to be in the marginalized sector of society.
 It became their mission to put a spotlight on honest mental health dialogue.
 While taking the conversation to churches might had been the obvious choice, God had a better idea.
 With little more than a dream in their pockets, they set out to tell their story.
 They decided a mobile life might best serve them and so they sold everything they owned to give wings to their dreams.
 After hosting 16 yard sales, during the summer of 2010, they finally had enough money to purchase a 31.5' fifth wheel RV camper.
 The truck would come later.